Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% endtab %}
 {% endtabs %}

-## Append visitor data to a URL <a id="appendToUrlTitle"></a>
+## Append visitor data to a URL

 {% tabs %}
 {% tab title="Android" %}

 ### appendVisitorInfoForURL <a id="appendToUrl-java"></a>

-This `appendVisitorInfoForURL()` API appends Adobe visitor information to the query component of the given URL.
+This API appends Adobe visitor information to the query component of the specified URL.

 If the provided URL is null or empty, it is returned as is.
-Otherwise, the following information is added to the query component of the given URL and is returned in the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:
+Otherwise, the following information is added to the query component of the specified URL and is returned in the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:

 * The `adobe_mc` attribute is a URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)